Pranavjain23/Pranavjain23/README.md

 I am Pranav Jain :computer:

-I am a budding Web Developer, Application Developer and a Data Scientist, who is very passionate towards Web Development, Application Development, Machine Learning, Deep Learning, Artificial Intelligence and Research. :smile:
+I'm Pranav Jain, a driven software engineer specializing in building high-performance solutions.
+With experience at Amazon and a focus on cutting-edge technologies, I excel at tackling complex challenges and delivering impactful results in dynamic environments. :smile:

 Some facts about me:

-* :snake: I am a proficient programmer in C, C++ and Python, with working knowledge of Java, Kotlin, Swift, R and MySQL.
+* :snake: I am a proficient programmer in C, C++, Java and Python, with working knowledge of Kotlin, Swift, R and MySQL.

 * :sparkles: I am well versed with the frameworks, practical application as well as theory and statistics of majority of Web & App Development and Machine Learning & Deep Learning              Algorithms.